NeoScout-tech/ScoutMap-DIY/README.md

   - Stealth scanning modes for low-profile ops.

 - **Mobile App Integration** (0% 📱)
-  - Build a mobile app to control the NetScout device.
+  - Build a mobile app to control the NeoScout device.
   - Push notifications for scan completion.
   - Planned for post-ESP32 release.